mosip/esignet/deploy/README.md

 ./install-esignet.sh
 ```
 ## Onboarder
+* There are two ways to proceed, either with mosip identity plugin or with mock plugin.
+### MOSIP Identity Plugin
-* If Esignet is getting deployed with MOSIP than we need to execute the onboarder for MISP partner.
+* If Esignet is getting deployed with MOSIP then we need to execute the onboarder for MISP partner and mock-rp oidc clientId.
 * Onboarder [scripts](../partner-onboarder/).

+### MOCK Plugin
+* Download postman collection from [here](https://github.com/mosip/esignet/tree/release-1.5.x/postman-collection)
+* Fetch auth token from esignet keycloak.
+Update the "client_secret" in the request body.
+* Run the request under "OIDC Client Mgmt" -> "Mock" -> "Get Auth token"
+* Run the requests under

+    a.
+"OIDC Client Mgmt" -> "Mock" -> "Get CSRF token"

+    b.
+"OIDC Client Mgmt" -> "Mock" -> "Create OIDC client"

 ### NOTE:
 This deployment is limited to mock